EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 - Response: 200

 Tasks:
-- Set values for the new metadata in another variable `metadata_new`, for example by adding a description:
+- Set values for the new metadata in another variable `metadata_new`, for example by adding a description and setting the required field 'community_specific':

 ```python
 >>> import copy